xiaoharper/aml-components/component-pipeline-overview.md

 These benefits become significant as soon as your machine learning project moves beyond pure exploration and into iteration.
 Even simple one-step pipelines can be valuable.
 Machine learning projects are often in a complex state, and it can be a relief to make the precise accomplishment of a single workflow a trivial process.

-### What can Azure Machine Learning pipeline do?

-An Azure Machine Learning pipeline is an independently executable workflow of a complete machine learning task.
-Subtasks are encapsulated as a series of steps within the pipeline.
-An Azure Machine Learning pipeline can be as simple as one that calls a Python script, so may do just about anything.
-Pipelines should focus on machine learning tasks such as:

-- Data preparation including importing, validating and cleaning, munging and transformation, normalization, and staging
-- Training configuration including parameterizing arguments, filepaths, and logging / reporting configurations
-- Training and validating efficiently and repeatedly.
-Efficiency might come from specifying specific data subsets, different hardware compute resources, distributed processing, and progress monitoring
-- Deployment, including versioning, scaling, provisioning, and access control

-Independent steps allow multiple data scientists to work on the same pipeline at the same time without over-taxing compute resources.
-Separate steps also make it easy to use different compute types/sizes for each step.

-After the pipeline is designed, there is often more fine-tuning around the training loop of the pipeline.
-When you rerun a pipeline, the run jumps to the steps that need to be rerun, such as an updated training script.
-Steps that do not need to be rerun are skipped.

-With pipelines, you may choose to use different hardware for different tasks.
-Azure coordinates the various compute targets you use, so your intermediate data seamlessly flows to downstream compute targets.

 ## What is Azure Machine Learning component?